frantic0/scratch-interactive-machine-learning-extension/README.md

 The [sample project](http://scratchx.org/?url=https://frantic0.github.io/scratch-interactive-machine-learning-extension/examples/LeapMotion_IML_Sample.sbx) showing how to do classification of Leap Motion data for audio sample triggering

-The YouTube [video](https://youtu.be/ZvCxPs6nhNg) exemplifying the IML workflow with Leapmotion
+The YouTube [video](https://youtu.be/ZvCxPs6nhNg) exemplifying the IML workflow with Leap Motion